 This simple one-pot recipe comes together in minutes and is so much greater than the sum of its very few parts.
 The simmering wine wilts the spinach which steams the fish which is bathed in a fragrant scallion butter.
 It takes more time to describe it than it does to prepare.
 Top it all off with buttery pistachios and serve with crusty bread to soak up all the luscious pan juices.

-- Crusty bread and lemon wedges for serving
+Crusty bread and lemon wedges for serving, optional

 Pat the halibut dry and season with salt and pepper.
 In a small bowl, combine the butter and scallion and a pinch each of salt and pepper.

 Cook the Spinach and Fish

 In a medium skillet over medium-high heat, bring the wine to a simmer.
 Add the spinach, season with salt and pepper, and toss just to combine.
 Add the halibut to the skillet and top with the scallion butter, dividing it evenly between both pieces.
 Cover, reduce the heat to medium, and cook until the fish flakes easily around the edges, 5 to 7 minutes depending on the thickness of the fillet.

 Use a spatula to transfer the fish and spinach to shallow bowls.
 Spoon the pan juices over the top, then garnish with the pistachios.
 Serve right away, with crusty bread and lemon wedges alongside.

 A white wine with a touch of acidity and minerality will echo the iron-rich spinach and balance the creaminess of the butter.
 Look for pinot grigio, sauvignon blanc, or albariño.

 Add a pinch of chile flakes or chopped fresh chiles to the scallion butter for a bit of heat.
 For a Japanese flair, add a pinch of minced fresh ginger to the butter, then garnish with chopped wasabi almonds or toasted sesame seeds.